Satellite-im/warp-docs/pocketdimension/overview.md

 #### Pushing Data

 Data can simply be dumped into a dimension, there is not much to worry about other than making sure you're storing the data in the correct dimension.
-Each module should have at least one of it's own dimensions, it's very rare that two or more modules will share a dimension.
+Each module should have at least one of its own dimensions, two or more modules will rarely share a dimension.

 Updating data is super easy, any time the **PocketDimension** receives an object with an ID that already exists in the dimension, it will version the [Data Object](data/overview) and load it in.